filip-koska/stock-exchange/README.md

 # tram-system
-A system that simulates tram traffic with English language documentation.
-1st project for the OOP class at MIM UW.
+A system that simulates a stock exchange session with English language documentation.
+2nd project for the OOP class at MIM UW.